nethackathon/youtube-uploader/readme.md

 1. `./upload_video.py /some/path/to/downloaded/videos --title="Nethackathon XVIXX:"

 The first time you will be prompted for google credentials, they will then be saved to a file called `refresh_token`, this will be valid for some time (months I think) without having to redo the auth.

+You may hit youtube quota limits pretty easily... might need to request an increase or start the free $300 trial thingy.